-Firstly, children are introduced to the secret agent theme, and enter the 'control room' where they are prompted to start playing some initial learning games.
-Then week-by-week they access their live SAS Club Meetings together with their SAS Facilitator and fellow club members.
-Between group meetings children login to Digital HQ to:
+SAS Digital Headquarters (Digital HQ) is specifically-designed for children to access the program components.
+When first entering SAS Digital HQ, children are introduced to the secret agent theme and enter the 'control room' where they are prompted to start the gamified learning.
+Week-by-week they access their live SAS Cadet Club Meetings together with their SAS Facilitator and fellow club members.
+Between group meetings children log in to Digital HQ to:

-- review the content from club meetings in their Club Journal; - review and refer to their Gadget Pack items for everyday life prompts to use skills; - play the four levels of learning games and quizzes; - complete Mission Journal entries; and - log their skills practise in the Skill Tracker.
+- review the content from club meetings in their Club Journal; - review and refer to their Gadget Pack items for everyday life prompts to use skills; - play the four levels of learning games and quizzes; - complete Mission Journal entries; and - · log their skills practise in the Skill Tracker.